brunosouza-justauto/eng/memory-bank/activeContext.md

 5. 🚧 Create coach notification system for key check-in metrics

 ## Active Decisions and Considerations

+### Workout Session Enhancement Approach
+- Using Web Speech API for voice announcements with user permission system
+- Implementing Vibration API for mobile devices with feature detection
+- Caching exercise demonstration images to prevent redundant API calls
+- Using HeyGainz API to fetch realistic exercise demonstration GIFs
+- Providing multi-sensory feedback (visual, audio, tactile) for comprehensive experience
+- All feedback systems are opt-in and can be toggled by the user
+- Storing user preferences in localStorage for persistence between sessions

 ### Multi-Day Meal Planning Approach
 - The current system already has day_number field in meals table, supporting multi-day functionality